 We’ve created large favor bags, medium favor bags, and favor-boxes for you to print out:

-In the favor pack you can put all kinds of bracelets, a Princess Wand, jewels, Butterfly Rings, a Princess Jewel Ring, hair accessories, Princess Headbands, ring-pops, a Mini Princess Gumball Machine, chocolate hearts, all kinds of Crowns, little snowglobes, a Light-up Tiara, body glitter, Princess Stickers, Princess Tattoos, a Princess Necklace, bubbles, Heart-shaped Sunglasses, chocolate coins, a Princess Photo Holder, stick-on earrings, Princess Pez Dispensers, a Mini Tiara Comb, Princess Blow-outs, and a whole lot of other cool Princess birthday party items.
+In the favor pack you can put all kinds of bracelets, a Princess Wand, jewels, Butterfly Rings, a Princess Jewel Ring, hair accessories, Princess Headbands, ring-pops, a Mini Princess Gumball Machine.
+You can also put chocolate hearts, all kinds of Crowns, little snowglobes, a Light-up Tiara, body glitter, Princess Stickers, Princess Tattoos, a Princess Necklace, bubbles, Heart-shaped Sunglasses.
+And even place some chocolate coins, a Princess Photo Holder, stick-on earrings, Princess Pez Dispensers, a Mini Tiara Comb, Princess Blow-outs, and a whole lot of other cool Princess birthday party items.

 Princess Party Thank-You Cards

-During the Princess birthday party you can take a picture of each guest in their Royal attire with the birthday girl and then send these pics out with the thank-you notes.
-On the thank-you notes you can write something like “Thank you for coming to (child’s name) birthday, we hope you had a ball!”.
+During the Princess birthday party take a picture of each guest in their Royal attire with the birthday girl.
+Then, send these pics out with the thank-you notes.
+On the thank-you notes write something like “Thank you for coming to (child’s name) birthday, we hope you had a ball!”.

 You can also use some of our original printable thank-you cards:

 Princess Games and Activities

 Here’s an entire page with the coolest ideas for Princess party games, such as: